NDT Services

 Safety, reliability, environmental requirements and regulations all mean that companies across multiple sectors have a responsibility to maintain the integrity of their equipment.

-Sonomatic RAIS has a proven track record in delivering a wide array of conventional Non-Destructive Inspection and Non-Destructive Testing methods.
-Sonomatic RAIS provides NDT by planning campaigns, advising clients on NDT methods, and providing recommendations and solutions to ensure code compliance with both International and British Standards.
+Sonomatic RAIS has a proven track record in delivering a wide array of conventional non-destructive inspection and non-destructive testing methods.
+Sonomatic RAIS provides NDT by planning campaigns, advising clients on NDT methods, and providing

 Underpinned by specialist access and robotics, RAIS provides a base inspection service and manages the end-to-end solution from high mobility specialist access using rope access, engineered decking and netting systems through to deployment via ROV, UAV, or crawler deployed systems.